About workplace gender audits

 If you did not participate in the People Matter Survey 2021 you will also need the following

 Employee experience reporting template

-This template should be used by defined entities who did not participate in the People Matter Survey 2021.
-Entities must submit the employee experience survey component of your workplace gender audit results via the Commission's reporting platform.
+You need to submit the employee experience survey component of your workplace gender audit results via the our reporting platform.

 Employee experience survey questions

 You will need to use the questions in this document to undertake a survey with your employees.
 We strongly recommend organisations who did not participate in the People Matter Survey 2021 to engage a third party to administer their survey.